 - Enhance texture: They allow the cream to glide on smoothly, without tugging or pulling.

-- Fill in fine lines and wrinkles: It’s a trick to make them look temporarily smaller.
+- Fill in fine lines and wrinkles: It’s a trick to make them look temporarily smaller to the naked eye.

 - Softens skin: It makes it feel silky soft to the touch.